 These socioeconomic impacts include:

-• Livability and workability.
-For example, heat street could affect the human’s ability to work outdoors, could be fatal and could shift disease vectors.
+- Livability and workability.
+For example, heat street could affect humans’ ability to work outdoors, be fatal, and shift disease vectors.

-• Food systems.
-Food productions could be disrupted by extreme weather events like drought, floods, and heat.
+- Food systems.
+Extreme weather events like drought, floods, and heat could disrupt food production.

-• Physical assets like building can be damaged or destroyed by extreme weather conditions.
+- Physical assets like buildings can be damaged or destroyed by extreme weather conditions.

-• Disruptions in infrastructure services, leading to a decline and rise in service cost which can affect other sectors.
+- Disruptions in infrastructure services lead to a decline and rise in service costs, which can affect other sectors.

-• Natural capital like glaciers, forests, and ocean ecosystems that provides services to communities and economic activity can be affected.
+- Natural capital, such as glaciers, forests, and ocean ecosystems, that provide services to communities and economic activity can be affected.

 9 Case Studies of Physical Climate Risk Impacts.

-The study has examined the direct impacts, adaptation costs, and knock-on effects of climate risk on various geographies and sectors, these include:
+The study has examined climate risk’s direct impacts, adaptation costs, and knock-on effects on various geographies and sectors.
+These include:

 Countries with lower GDP per capita levels are generally more exposed.
 The poorest countries are more exposed as they rely more on outdoor work and natural capital and have less adaptive capacity.
-Identified countries that are most vulnerable are Bangladesh, India, and Pakistan.
+Bangladesh, India, and Pakistan are identified as the most vulnerable countries.

 What can decision-makers do?
-Governments need to properly asses climate risk, adapt to risk that is locked-in or bound to happen and decarbonize rapidly to reduce further risks.
-Climate science is showing us that further warming can only be halted by achieving a net-zero emissions.
+Governments must properly assess climate risk, adapt to risks that are locked in or bound to happen, and decarbonize rapidly to reduce further risks.
+Climate science shows us that further warming can only be halted by achieving net-zero emissions.

-The 160+ page report provides exhaustive data on climate risks and physical hazards and its socio-economic impacts in various regions across the globe.
+The 160+ page report provides exhaustive data on climate risks and physical hazards and their socio-economic impacts in various regions across the globe.

 What we presented here is only an overview of the report.

-The report provides useful data, analysis, and information that is useful for businesses, decision-makers, and governments to help them better assess, adapt, and mitigate the physical risks of climate change today and over the next three decades.
+The report provides useful data, analysis, and information for businesses, decision-makers, and governments to help them better assess, adapt to, and mitigate the physical risks of climate change today and over the next three decades.

 Reference